solana-labs/solana/book/src/reliable-vote-transmission.md

 4. CrdsValue for vote should look like this ``` Votes(Vec<Transaction>) ```

-Each vote transaction should maintain a `wallclock` in its userdata.
+Each vote transaction should maintain a `wallclock` in its data.
 The merge strategy for Votes will keep the last N set of votes as configured by the local client.
 For push/pull the vector is traversed recursively and each Transaction is treated as an individual CrdsValue with its own local wallclock and